tlverse/causalglm/README.md

 devtools::install_github("tlverse/sl3@Larsvanderlaan-formula_fix")
 ```

+If you get an error about github tokens or too many packages downloading, take a look at the bottom of the readme here: https://github.com/tlverse.

 Note a documentation bug was fixed on Sept.
 11 that now allows this package to be installed without error.

 For an in-depth description of these methods and example code, see the document "causalglm.pdf" in the "writeup" folder.
 This readme is largely a condensed version of this writeup.
 For example code and a walk-through guide, also see the "vignette.Rmd" document in the "vignette" folder.